Chronic obstructive pulmonary disease: Bronchodilators

 Several short-acting β2 agonists are available, including salbutamol (albuterol) and terbutaline.
-They provide some relief of symptoms for four to six hours.
-LABAs such as salmeterol, formoterol and indacaterol are often used as maintenance therapy.
+They provide relief of symptoms for four to six hours.
+A long-acting beta agonist (LABA) such as salmeterol, formoterol and indacaterol are often used as maintenance therapy, with a duration of action of 12 to 24 hours.
 Some feel the evidence of benefits is limited, while others view the evidence of benefit as established.
-Long-term use appears safe in COPD with adverse effects include shakiness and heart palpitations.
+Long-term use of LABAs appears safe in COPD, with adverse effects include shakiness and heart palpitations.
 When used with inhaled steroids they increase the risk of pneumonia.
 While steroids and LABAs may work better together, it is unclear if this slight benefit outweighs the increased risks.
-There is some evidence that combined treatment of LABAs with long-acting muscarinic antagonists (LAMA), an anticholinergic, may result in less exacerbations, less pneumonia, an improvement in forced expiratory volume (FEV1%) and potential improvements in quality of life when compared to treatment with LABA and an inhaled corticosteriod (ICS).
+There is some evidence that combined treatment of LABAs with long-acting muscarinic antagonists (LAMA), an anticholinergic, and LABA +ICS (inhaled corticosteroid) may be similar in benefits in terms of fewer exacerbation's and quality of life measures for moderate to severe COPD, but LAMA+LABA offers better improvements in forced expiratory volume (FEV1%) and a lower risk of pneumonia.
 All three together, LABA, LAMA and ICS, have some evidence of benefits.
 Indacaterol requires an inhaled dose once a day and is as effective as the other long-acting β2 agonist drugs that require twice-daily dosing for people with stable COPD.

 The two main anticholinergics used in COPD are ipratropium and tiotropium.
-Ipratropium is a short-acting muscarinic antagonist (SAMA), while tiotropium is long-acting.
+Ipratropium is a short-acting muscarinic antagonist (SAMA), while tiotropium is long-acting muscarinic antagonist (LAMA).
 Tiotropium is associated with a decrease in exacerbations and improved quality of life, and tiotropium provides those benefits better than ipratropium.
-It does not appear to affect mortality or the overall hospitalization rate.
+Tiotropium does not appear to affect mortality or the overall hospitalization rate.
 Anticholinergics can cause dry mouth and urinary tract symptoms.
 They are also associated with increased risk of heart disease and stroke.
 Aclidinium, another long-acting agent, reduces hospitalizations associated with COPD and improves quality of life.
 The LAMA umeclidinium bromide is another anticholinergic alternative.
-When compared to tiotropium, the LAMAs aclidinium, glycopyrronium and umeclidinium appear to have a similar level of efficacy; with all four being more effective than placebo.
+When compared to tiotropium, the LAMAs aclidinium, glycopyrronium, and umeclidinium appear to have a similar level of efficacy, with all four being more effective than placebo.
 Further research is needed comparing aclidinium to tiotropium.